 Ani Jigarjian, Senior Director, Marketing and Business Development of Boston Digital, offers some important insights:

 Make sure the forms are mobile-first.
-They need to be easily clickable, check boxes/radios easy to touch, and filling in longer text areas easy to do on a smartphone.
+They need to be easily clickable, checkboxes or radios are easy to touch, and filling in longer text areas is easy to do on a smartphone.
 Most users are on their mobile devices these days and the forms need to take that into consideration.

-Providing too many fields to fill out is time consuming and likely frustrating for your users.
-Try to limit typing options to avoid errors and to speed up page completion.
+Providing too many fields to fill out is time-consuming and likely frustrating for your users.
+Try to limit typing options to avoid errors and speed up page completion.
 You may opt for dropdown menus or tickable options.

 The last thing you’ll need to remember about form design principles is that you must avoid all caps on your website forms.

-This because forms with no character variations can be difficult to read for some people.
-It’s easy to mistake a small letter ‘l’ for a capital letter ‘I’, after all.
+This is because forms with no character variations can be difficult to read for some people.
+It’s easy to mistake a small letter ‘l’ for the capital letter ‘I’, after all.

 Take note of important elements and principles of design form when developing a website.
 Always put your users’ convenience and ease of use in mind.

-- Remember that user experience is the lifeblood of your website.
-If your website is not user friendly, then there is no chance that your visitors will accomplish their goal on your pages.
+- User experience is a key pillar to conversions.
+Remember that user experience is the lifeblood of your website.
+If your website is not user-friendly, then there is no chance that your visitors will accomplish their goals on your pages.

-- Put yourself in the shoes of your users.
+- Empathize with your audience.
+Put yourself in the shoes of your users.
 If a design is problematic for you, then it must be the same for them.